stevengharris/SplitView/README.md

 You might want the views you split to be adjustable using the splitter, but for the splitter itself to be invisible.
 For example, a "normal" sidebar doesn't show a splitter between it and the detail view it sits next to.
-You can do this with the standard Splitter by passing a custom splitter but just using the standard Splitter with `visibleThickness` set to zero:
+You can do this using the standard Splitter with `visibleThickness` set to zero, and passing that as the custom splitter.

 ```
 struct ContentView: View {